rynmurdock/rynmurdock.github.io/writing/seegit.md

 ## Thanks

-My conversations with Nicholas Bardy, around image editing and reasons to model a creative process, influenced my thinking here quite a bit.
+My conversations with Nicholas Bardy around image editing and reasons to model a creative process influenced my thinking here quite a bit.
+Always useful and a joy to chat and pull on these threads.